 (11) Certificate application:

-(a) The individual who passes the tests may make application for the Certificate of Equivalency to the State Administrator, GED Program, Department of Community Colleges and Workforce Development, Salem, Oregon.
-Application forms, available at all official testing centers, may be completed at the time the test is taken.
+(a) The individual who passes the tests may request for a first free copy of their GED certificate and transcript through a third party vender the state of Oregon is using at the time.
+A fee will be charged to the GED candidate for additional copies of the GED transcript and certificate.

 (b) Test scores are accepted as official only when reported directly by official GED agencies, the United States Armed Forces Institute, directors of Veterans Administration hospitals, and in special cases by the GED Testing Service;

-(c) Service personnel are responsible for having their test scores sent to the State GED Administrator.
-Upon receipt of these scores, a certificate application form will be mailed.

 (12) Testing centers shall comply with the requirements of the Testing Program by refusing to administer tests to those who have not reached the age of 18 unless permitted by this rule.

-(13) By authorization of the Commission on Educational Credit and Credentials, the Department of Community Colleges and Workforce Development administers the GED tests to individuals confined to state correctional and health institutions.
+(13) By authorization of the Commission on Educational Credit and Credentials, the Department of Community Colleges and Workforce Development oversee the GED tests to individuals confined to state correctional and health institutions.

 (14) Upon the recommendation of the Commission of Accreditation of Service Experience of the American Council on Education, the following provisions apply to GED testing of members of the Job Corps stationed in Oregon: